Gokulkiran418/Movie-Review-Sentiment-Analysis/README.md

 Replace file path with the path where you stored the model.
 When you click predict, the program predicts whether the review is positive or negative.

+## movie_review_model.h5
+This is a sample model.
+Download this file and specify the its path in this line.

+loaded_model = tf.keras.models.load_model('G:\\vscode\\Projects\\sentiment_analysis\\movie_review_model.h5')

+If you are using this model, there is no need to run the generatemodel.py file because it does the same thing, create a model.

 # Prerequisites
 pip install tkinter.